Gota7/GotaGuide/ProgrammingLanguage/grammar.md

 This is invalid ANTLR!

 #### Is Something Ambigious?
 Sometimes there will be some ambiguity as shown in the example above with operator prescedence.
-But whenever you have two different rules that match the same thing, or a rule that has the ability to match nothing, that is a problem.
+But whenever you have two different Rules that match the same thing, or a Rule that has the ability to match nothing, that is a problem.
 Assume with have the Fragment `DecDigit` defined, which represents any valid decimal digit:
 ```cs
 NUMBER
     :   DecDigit*